CUH Logo

 2) Drinking regularly

-It is better to drink fluid regularly throughout the day than to have lots in one go.
+It is better to drink fluid regularly throughout the day than have only a few large drinks or very regular sips of drink.
 Children should aim to drink:

 • on waking